cs50/cs50.readthedocs.io/lab.md

 * `labs` is the lab's repository,
 * `python` is the lab's branch,
 * `loops` is the lab's path, and heretofore unmentioned,
-* `tree` is just a GitHub-specific trick via which you can browse that branch and path.
+* `tree` is just a GitHub-specific trick, sandwiched between `:repo` and `:branch`, via which you can browse that branch and path.

 ## Creation